harmslab/epistasis/docs/index.rst

 Introduction
 ============

-A Python API for modeling statistical, high-order epistasis in large genotype-phenotype maps.
-Decompose genotype-phenotype maps into high-order epistatic interactions.
-Find nonlinearity in the genotype-phenotype map.
-Calculate the contributions of different epistatic orders.
-Estimate the importance of high-order interactions on evolution.
+A Python API for modeling statistical, high-order epistasis in genotype-phenotype maps.
+This library provides methods for:

+    1. Decomposing genotype-phenotype maps into high-order epistatic interactions
+    2. Finding nonlinear scales in the genotype-phenotype map
+    3. Calculating the contributions of different epistatic orders
+    4. Estimating the uncertainty of epistatic coefficients amd
+    5. Interpreting the evolutionary importance of high-order interactions.

+For more information about the epistasis models in this library, see our Genetics paper:

+    `Sailer, Z. R., & Harms, M. J. (2017).
+"Detecting High-Order Epistasis in Nonlinear Genotype-Phenotype Maps."
+Genetics, 205(3), 1079-1088.`_

+.. _`Sailer, Z. R., & Harms, M. J. (2017).
+"Detecting High-Order Epistasis in Nonlinear Genotype-Phenotype Maps."
+Genetics, 205(3), 1079-1088.`: http://www.genetics.org/content/205/3/1079

-Currently, this package works only as an API.
-There is no command-line interface, and it includes few ways to read/write the data to disk out-of-the-box.
+Currently, this package works only as an API and there is no command-line interface.
-We plan to improve this moving forward.
 Instead, we encourage you use this package inside `Jupyter notebooks`_ .

 Table of Contents
 =================